jeanlazarou/calco/README.md

 23. added `empty_row` (in all engines)
 24. explained examples in top of files
 25. wrote a gem description, reused examples
+26. use formula when applying dynamic styles to values

 ## Contributing